Patthecat249/pxe-server/README.md

 - an **IPv4**-address for your PXE-Server

 ## Install packages
 Your pxe-server needs the following software-packages.
+This Role will install all needed software prerequisites automatically

 - dnsmasq
 - tftp